seamusdemora/PiFormulae/UsefulShellTricks.md

 IOW - I got *the run-around*!
 And it gets worse: Apparently I have been *banned from posting in the RPi-Distro repo for life*!
 You see the Organization at its worst in these exchanges.

-However: I [**have made some progress**](https://github.com/seamusdemora/PiFormulae/blob/master/BluetoothAudio-BookwormLite.md).
+However: I [**have made some progress**](https://github.com/seamusdemora/PiFormulae/tree/master); see recipes that begin with the word '**Bluetooth**'.
 The Bluetooth issues have been *mostly* resolved.
-The `pipewire/wireplumber` packages, and the [bluez-alsa repo](https://github.com/Arkq/bluez-alsa) represent two significant steps forward.
-See the [new recipe](https://github.com/seamusdemora/PiFormulae/blob/master/BluetoothAudio-BookwormLite.md).
+In one case (the Raspberry Pi Zero 2W) the solution was updated software from Debian backports (`pipewire/wireplumber` packages).
+In another case (the Raspberry Pi 3A+) a ***hardware upgrade*** took care of all the issues; i.e. I disabled the in-built BT hardware, and plugged in a BT USB dongle.
+See the [latest recipes](https://github.com/seamusdemora/PiFormulae/tree/master) beginning with 'Bluetooth'.

 ## Change the modification date of a file